-- Someone shows up at your front door repeatedly
+- Someone showing up at your front door repeatedly

-- Someone makes mean comments about you in front of other people after you ask them to stop.
+- Someone making mean comments about you in front of other people even if you asked them to stop

 Debt collectors can behave in harassing ways as well.
 They might call or send letters incessantly and refuse to leave you alone.
 Any harassing behavior is illegal.

-When Should I Send a Cease and Desist?
+When Should I Send a Cease & Desist?

 A compelling reason to use a cease and desist is that it is much faster than beginning formal legal proceedings.
 It also often stops the offending behavior without the need to take it any further.

 Every notice of this type is different.
 In general, you want to include as many details about the violation as possible, including

 - The name and contact information of the recipient